 Old House Insulation Strategy#2: Boost Wall Insulation

 Boosting exterior R values: This makes the most sense when you’re already planning to replace exterior siding.
-The old siding comes off, rigid insulation sheets go on the wall sheathing, then new siding over that.
+The old siding comes off, rigid insulation sheets go on the wall sheathing (as above), then new siding over that.

 Pros: Very effective insulation boost when using 2”-thick insulation board.